Zero-1729/rocket/README.md

 ##### Stellar :dizzy:

 This is recommended for Beginners and Users who prefer to use the interactive shell or run their code without compiling.
-Like the Python Interpreter. **Stellar** can be run as an interactive shell by invoking the `rocket` command which would start the interactive shell:-
+Like the Python interpreter, **Stellar** can be run as an interactive shell by invoking the `rocket` command which would start the interactive shell:-

 ```
 $ rocket
-Rocket 1.0.1 | Rocket Labs | [Sally 0.2.1] (Ubuntu 4.4.7-1)] on linux
+Rocket 1.0.1 | Rocket Labs | [Stellar 0.2.1] (Ubuntu 4.4.7-1)] on linux
 Type "help", "copyright", "credits" or "license" for more information.

 ><>
 ```

-Or alternatively invoke the `rocket` command followed by a file path to execute a Rocket program.
-Like so:-
+Or alternatively invoke the `rocket` command followed by a file path to execute a Rocket program like so:-

 ```
 $ rocket hello.rckt